HandyGuySoftware/dupReport/docs/SrcDestPairs.md

 # Source-Destination Pairs

-dupReport identifies backup jobs as a series of "Source-Destination" pairs. dupReport uses Source-Destination Pairs to identify the source and destination systems for each backup job.
+dupReport uses "Source-Destination Pairs" to identify the source and destination systems for each backup job.
 The default dupReport configuration requires that jobs be named in a way that indicates what is being backed up and where it is going.
 For instance, a job named: “Fred_Home_Desktop-Homers_Minio would show up in the dupReport as:

 > **Source:** Fred_Home_Desktop   **Destination:** Homers_Minio